 To answer that, we need to explain what a content management system (CMS) is.

 A CMS is a tool people can use to customize their website’s appearance and what content is displayed on it.
-You can also use a website builder to help create your site, but these builders may offer limited tools and control over how your site looks.
+You can also use ato help create your site, but these builders may offer limited tools and control over how your site looks.
 In most cases you also don’t own any of the design content on your site so it could vanish without you knowing.

 With a CMS, you have greater control over how your site looks.
 More design tools are available through a CMS, and CMSs are open-source so you fully own what you create.